License compatibility: CDDL and GPL

 Another case where GPL compatibility is problematic is the CDDL licensed ZFS file system with the GPLv2 licensed Linux kernel.
-Despite that both are free software under a copyleft license, ZFS is not distributed with most linux distros like Debian (but is distributed with FreeBSD) as the CDDL is considered incompatible with the GPL'ed Linux kernel, by the Free Software Foundation and some parties with relations with the FSF.
+Despite that both are free software under a copyleft license, ZFS is not distributed with most Linux distros like Debian (but is distributed with FreeBSD) as the CDDL is considered incompatible with the GPL'ed Linux kernel, by the Free Software Foundation and some parties with relations with the FSF.
 The legal interpretation—of if and when this combination constitutes a combined work or derivative work of the GPLed kernel—is ambiguous and controversial.
 In 2015, the CDDL to GPL compatibility question re-emerged when the linux distribution Ubuntu announced that it would include OpenZFS by default.
 In 2016, Ubuntu announced that a legal review resulted in the conclusion that it is legally safe to use ZFS as a binary kernel module in Linux.
 Others accepted Ubuntu's conclusion; for instance lawyer James E.J.
 Bottomley argued "a convincing theory of harm" cannot be developed, making it impossible to bring the case to court.
 Eben Moglen, co-author of the GPLv3 and founder of the SFLC, argued that while the letters of the GPL might be violated the spirit of both licenses is adhered to, which would be the relevant issue in court.
 On the other hand, Bradley M. Kuhn and Karen M. Sandler, from the Software Freedom Conservancy, argued that Ubuntu would violate both licenses, as a binary ZFS module would be a derivative work of the Linux kernel, and announced their intent to achieve clarity in this question, even by going to court.

 CC BY-SA and GPLv3

-On October 8, 2015, Creative Commons concluded that the CC BY-SA 4.0 is inbound compatible with the GPLv3.
+On October 8, 2015, Creative Commons declared that contributions to adaptations of CC BY-SA 4.0-licensed works may be licensed under GPLv3 (though not the other way around), effectively allowing for use of CC BY-SA 4.0 material in GPLv3 projects.